Modeling of radiative emission from shallow color centers in single crystalline diamond: Calculation of the radiative lifetime for an NV close to an interface

 Equations~\ref{lifetime-X} and \ref{theta_x} demonstrate the dependence of $\tau_X$ and $\tau_Y$ on the spin axis orientation ($\theta_m$) and the orientation of the dipoles on the plane perpendicular to the spin axis (defined through angle $\alpha$ as shown in Figure~\ref{atomicStructure}a).
 These relationships can be combined with Equation~\ref {weighted average lifetime} to yield the mean radiative lifetime for a single NV (see Supplementary Section 4):

 It can be inferred from Equation~\ref{averaging power ratio for two electric dipoles of one color center} that the mean radiative lifetime for any NV is a function of \(\theta_m\) and $z_{0}$ but independent of \(\alpha\).
+As shown in Figures \mbox{\ref{100 surface cut}}(c), \mbox{\ref{110 surface cut}}(c), and \mbox{\ref{111 surface cut}}(c), the $\alpha$-dependent variations in $\tau_{X}$ and $\tau_{Y}$ are 90$^\circ$ out of phase with one another, so that the mean radiative lifetime is the same for all values for $\alpha$.
 Therefore, for any arbitrary pairs of orthogonal dipoles \(X\) and \(Y\) on the plane normal to the defined spin axis, the depth dependence of the mean radiative lifetime is the same.